Mr-Camargo/mirayoki/.github/ISSUE_TEMPLATE/bug_report.md

 **Smartphone Client (please complete the following information):**
  - Device: [e.g. iPhone 12]
  - OS: [e.g. iOS 15 Closed Developer Beta]
- - Version of Discord client [Find it on the settings section.]
+ - The version of Discord client [Find it on the settings section.]

 **Additional information**
-Add any other information that could help us solving the bug here.
+Add any other information that could help us solve the bug here.